Italy Pet Import Requirements

 Other Animals

-Domesticated rodents, rabbits, amphibians, and reptiles entering Italy from other EU Member States should travel with their owners under non-commercial regulations and be accompanied with a current health certificate.
+Domesticated rodents, rabbits, amphibians, and reptiles entering Italy from other EU Member States should travel with their owners under non-commercial regulations and be accompanied by a current health certificate.

 • Be accompanied by their owner.